CQ DX for an SWL

 From Europe you can occasionally hear very far DX stations located over 10000 km away from Chile, Argentina, Indonesia, Japan, Australia, New Zealand, Polynesia, etc. Their number is however reduced, but not only because they are far from your station or because they transmit from small islands on which live few amateurs.
 They are also more difficult to listen because they show a large time shift.

-A time shift from 10 to 12 hours can be very useful because at 1800 UTC, in summer it is 8 pm local time in Europe but already 8 am in New Zealand and in a few Pacific islands (KH8, FO, FW, T2, ZK1, etc).
+A time shift from 10 to 12 hours can be big advantage because at 1800 UTC, in summer it is 8 pm local time in Europe but already 8 am in New Zealand and in a few Pacific islands (KH8, FO, FW, T2, ZK1, etc).
 However it is only 2 am in Thailand (H+6), 4 am in Japan (H+8) and 6 am on the eastern coast of Australia (Sidney, H+10).
 These countries will be hard to work if these amateurs are still in a deep sleep...
 You will have much more chances to listen to these stations if you wait until noon or early in the afternoon.
 At 11:00 UTC in Europe (1 pm in winter) it will be 7 pm in Thailand, 9 pm in Japan and 10 pm in Sidney.
 Both extremes of the world have chances to work together.

 In the afternoon on this December 31 in Europe, for your New Zealander contact the festive season is already over.
 If this amateur is probably still awake on this special occasion, in ordinary times it is not alway easy to work with such extremes time shifts.